opensavannah/opensavannah.org/our-manifesto.md

 **Teaching technology is easy.
 Teaching empathy is not.**

+**Locality knowledge is the most important and valuable type of data** The knowledge that everyday residents have about their neighborhoods is the sort of interpersonal data that not even 'big data' companies have a way to tap into often.

 **Information + invitation = participation.**

 **Open data is valuable, but open, linked data is more valuable**.

 2. **Change starts at the local level.** Starting with Savannah and Chatham County lets us connect directly with users and allows us to impact people’s lives faster.&nbsp;
 3. **We envision local government as transcending municipal borders**.
 The City of Savannah and Chatham County exist as interconnected, interdependent and merely abstract places whose borders lead to tribalism, infighting and inefficiency.
 To us, 'Savannah' doesn't just refer to the area within the city limits; it refers to the broader sense of place with which all 540,000 Coastal Georgians identify as a region.
 Likewise, we think that unity, collaboration, and city-county consolidation are necessary for the future of Savannah.